-These classes are presented on select Tuesday evenings in June and July from 5 pm-7 pm.
-They take place outside in our ramada located in the James Family Discovery Gardens.
+These classes are presented on select Tuesday Mornings in September and October from 9 am- 12 pm.
+They take place in the Kieckhefer Classroom, subject to be moved outside in our Ramada.

 Highlands Center Book Club

 In partnership with Peregrine Book Company, the Highlands Center for Natural History launched a book club.
 This book club is for adults eager to learn more about the natural history of the Southwest and connect with others who are as well.
-The book for summer is Coyote America: A Natural and Supernatural History by Dan Flores.
-Peregrine Book Company is offering this book for purchase with a 10% discount for Highlands Center Book Club participants.
-Join the book club meetings on Friday June 4th and Friday July 2nd from 11-12pm for discussions of the book outside in the Highlands Center Discovery Gardens.
-Due to COVID-19 all education programming will be outside.
-Prepare to be comfortable outside, expect to practice physical distancing, and masks are required.
-Meetings are free but pre-registration is required.
+The book for summer is Braiding Sweetgrass by Robin Wall Kimmerer.
+Join the book club meetings on Friday October 1st and Friday November 5th from 11-12pm for discussions of the book outside in the Highlands Center Discovery Gardens.
 Click the blue title to learn more about the book and purchase it.
-Use the code NATUREEDU for the discount when purchasing online.